github/code-scanning-javascript-demo/README.md

 # Code Scanning JavaScript Tutorial

 Welcome to the Code Scanning JavaScript Tutorial!
-This tutorial will take you through how to set up Github Advanced Security: Code Scanning as well as interpret results that it may find.
+This tutorial will take you through how to set up GitHub Advanced Security: Code Scanning as well as interpret results that it may find.
 The following repository contains vulnerability [CVE-2018-20835](https://github.com/advisories/GHSA-x2mc-8fgj-3wmr) (aka Zip Slip) that was found by the [GitHub Security Lab](https://securitylab.github.com/).

 ## Introduction